Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: A new diagnostic for spatio-temporal probabilistic forecasting

 There is a remaining choice of static kernel to be used in the signature kernel scoring rule.
 This work will consider the radial basis function (RBF) kernel:

 for all $\mathbf{x},\mathbf{x'} \in \mathbb{R}^d$.
 The RBF kernel changes how the data points in the sequence are related, by introducing a notion of locality, scaled by the hyperparameter $\sigma$.
 This changes how close values are in kernel space, which results in different behaviours being captured by the signature kernel.
 The RBF may be better suited to the non-linear relationships present in weather data, but requires greater consideration during implementation to correctly tune $\sigma$.
 When using the RBF, $\sigma$ was chosen to be equal to 1, following positive experimental results \citep{issa2023nonadversarial}.
 Other kernels can be used, such as the more interpretable linear kernel, but it suffers significantly from numerical instability and requires much greater attention to the scale of the input data.
+Refer to Section \ref{test} for further details.

 Moreover, dyadic order for the PDE solver needs to be chosen.
 Higher dyadic orders result in higher accuracy, at the cost of calculation speed.
-Given our inputs are significantly scaled, such that a maximum value is roughly equal to 1, experimental results show that dyadic orders of 0 or 1, are likely sufficient \citep{Salvi_2021}.
+Given our inputs are significantly scaled, such that a maximum value is roughly equal to 1, experimental results show that dyadic orders of 0 or 1 are likely sufficient \citep{Salvi_2021}.
 We implement a dyadic order of 1, following previous work \citep{issa2023nonadversarial}.
 The use of the Goursat PDE solver approach also affects what weather variables can be considered.
 In the setting of piecewise-linear fixed dimensional paths, which move in all dimensions, typically none of the elements of the signature are zero.
 This is referred to as a dense signature.
 On the other hand, rainfall data is generally zero-inflated, particularly for certain ranges of latitude-longitude coordinates.
 As a result, this may result in a sparse signature, with many terms equal to zero.
 Methods which handle sparse signatures require significant overhead, which can be avoided if we stay in contexts resulting in dense signatures \citep{reizenstein2018iisignaturelibraryefficientcalculation}.

-The signature kernel scoring rule has now been fully introduced.
-We now move to an exploration of the properties enjoyed by this new scoring rule, demonstrated through evaluation in weather scorecards.
+Nevertheless, extending this work to explicitly accommodate sparsity remains a valuable direction for future work, as it would enable more robust handling of zero-inflated weather phenomena like precipitation.